joaks1/PyMsBayes/doc/source/tutorials/simple-empirical-analysis.rst

         Tells the program to simulate 5000 datasets under the prior specified in ``dpp-simple.cfg`` (i.e. "get 5000 samples from the prior").

-        and retain the parameter values associated with the datasets that yield summary statistics most similar to the observed summary statistics (see the :ref:`section on the ABC algorithm<abc_algorithm>` for more details).

 By default, |ldmc| will retain the "best" 1000 simulations as the approximate posterior sample (use the ``--num-posterior-samples`` option to adjust this);
-i.e., the parameter values associated with the simulated datasets that yield summary statistics most similar to the observed summary statistics (see the :ref:`section on the ABC algorithm<abc_algorithm>` for more details).
+i.e., the parameter values associated with the 1000 simulated datasets that yield summary statistics most similar to the observed summary statistics (see the :ref:`section on the ABC algorithm<abc_algorithm>` for more details).
 A sample of 5000 simulations from the prior is far too small for a meaningful approximation of the posterior, but it will allow you to perform a successful (hopefully!) analysis and see some output in a short amount of time.